 It may be difficult to imagine, but back at the turn of the millennium, the simple right to record audio on your computer was not well-established.
 Though the precedent of time shifting existed for television, space shifting was still an emerging idea.
-The acronym for the Recording Industry Association of America, RIAA, was something of a new four-letter word due to their hostility toward new ideas.
+RIAA, the acronym for the Recording Industry Association of America, had become something of a four-letter word as a result of their hostility toward new ideas.
 In addition to shutting down Napster, they also attempted to squash the first hardware MP3 player.

 This had an impact on our marketing for the first version of Audio Hijack.
 Rather than focusing on the app’s recording functionality, we highlighted use cases like adding an equalizer to movies.
 We knew recording was useful, but the app’s ability to apply audio effects anywhere on the Mac carried much less legal peril.